dumians/llm-stack-overview/README.md

 usage or testing, in some cases only after the LLM has been made available to the general public.

-As new, bigger versions of LLMs are released, those abilities increase from near-zero performance to sometimes state-of-the-art performance which is completely different from a gradual increase in performance observed in humans and animals.
+As new, bigger versions of LLMs are released, some abilities increase from near-zero performance to sometimes state-of-the-art performance.
+The sharpness of the change in performance and its unpredictability is completely different from what is observed in the biological world and is what makes emergent abilities an interesting phonemena and a subject of substantial study.

 Examples of abilities that emerged so far in LLMs:
 * Correct elementary-level arithmetics,